 At the start of 2009, Huw Jennings was appointed as the Club’s Academy Director following successful spells at Southampton and the FA Premier League, where he served as Youth Development Manager.
-Further high profile appointments followed in the summer of 2009, including former Liverpool FC Academy Director Malcolm Elias, who joined FFC as Head of Talent ID and Recruitment, and England Under-21 Assistant Manager Steve Wigley, who arrived in 2012 to become Head of Coaching & Under-18 Manager.
+Further high profile appointments followed in the summer of 2009, including former Liverpool FC Academy Director Malcolm Elias, who joined FFC as Head of Talent ID and Recruitment.

-In recent years, the Academy has enjoyed great success and the 2011/12 season in particular turned out to be a truly memorable one for the Club.
-Fulham's Under-14 team won the 2012 Premier League U14 national tournament at the London Soccerdome in February 2012.
-They beat Chelsea 4-2 in the Final to secure their rightful berth in a three-way tournament in Barcelona, which was played at the Sant Joan Despi Academy, Barcelona, in March.
+In recent years, the Academy has enjoyed great success.
+In the 2011/12 season, Fulham's Under-14 team won the 2012 Premier League U14 national tournament at the London Soccerdome in February 2012.
+They beat Chelsea 4-2 in the Final to secure their rightful berth in a three-way tournament in Barcelona, which was played at the Sant Joan Despi Academy.

 Building on their success, the U18s then sealed the inaugural Premier Academy Elite League Group title the following season, beating Sunderland on the way to their third National Play-Off Final in three years.
-There, Wigley’s side hammered Reading 3-0 with a fine hat-trick from French forward Moussa Dembele to secure back-to-back trophies and cap a remarkable run of success for the Academy that has placed them at the very top of the English game.
+There they side hammered Reading 3-0 with a fine hat-trick from French forward Dembélé to secure back-to-back trophies and cap a remarkable run of success for the Academy that has placed them at the very top of the English game.